aaron-grau/curic/react/readings/intro-to-react-routing.md

 While the router figures out what components should be rendered based on the URL, it does not determine how they are rendered.
-Instead, parent components have access to children components nested one level beneath them via their own props.
+Instead, parent components have access via their own props to children components nested one level below.

 These are the components we created routes for in our `root.jsx` router example above.